-- Polish law does not provide a legal basis that would oblige the competent authority to handle substantiated concerns and does not enshrine any provisions which would clearly provide legal standing for third parties to submit such concerns. - The EPI's assessment of substantiated concerns cannot be challenged by any third party. - The total number of only three substantiated concerns received by the EPI between 2013 and early 2021 confirms the confusion in Poland's implementation of the EUTR in regards to substantiated concerns.
+- Polish law does not provide a legal basis that would oblige the competent authority to handle substantiated concerns and does not enshrine any provisions which would clearly provide legal standing for third parties to submit such concerns. - The EPI's assessment of substantiated concerns cannot be challenged by any third party. - The total number of only three substantiated concerns reported by the regional inspectorates of the EPI between 2013 and early 2021 confirms the confusion in Poland's implementation of the EUTR in regards to substantiated concerns.